psychemedia/storytelling-notes/and-the-girl-played-on.md

 Just in time, Rhoswen, following the footsteps through the wood, and then - nothing...

 Rhoswen looked up at the apple.
-A mischievous smile.
-And a glisten in her eye.
+Smiled mischievously.
+And if she tried to reach up to pick that apple, she sank her hips so she couldn't reach it.

-"Little tree, little tree: did you see a young man, and a young woman, pass by this way?"
+"Little apple, little apple, oh pretty little apple: did you see a young man, and a young woman, pass by this way?"

-But even in stories, apples do not talk...
+But even in stories, apples do not talk back...

 Rhoswen turned round, went back the way she'd came, back to the cottage.